relay-tools/relay-compiler-language-typescript/README.md

 ### React Hot Loader

-React Hot Loader is known to not always work well with generated code such as our typing artefacts, which will lead to loading modules _with_ TypeScript types into the browser and break.
+React Hot Loader is known to not always work well with generated code such as our typing artifacts, which will lead to loading modules _with_ TypeScript types into the browser and break.
 As a maintainer of RHL [pointed out](https://github.com/gaearon/react-hot-loader/issues/1032) in a similar issue: